micalexander/obi-bash/README.md

 `obi -i [project_name] [environments]`

-Example of an import into the local database with a find and replace followed by an import to the production database
+Example of an import into the local database with a find and replace followed by an import to the production database week
     `obi -i myproject -ltp`

 Example of an import into the local database with a find and replace followed by an import to the production database by providing a file path

     `obi -i myproject -ltp /path/to/the/file.sql`

-By default Obi looks in the [wp-config.php](https://github.com/kylelarkin/klas/blob/master/wp-config.php) for the URLs to find and replace
+By default Obi looks in the [wp-config.php](https://github.com/micalexander/mask/blob/master/wp-config.php) for the URLs to find and replace

 ## wp-config.php

-Obi relies on a special [wp-config.php](https://github.com/kylelarkin/klas/blob/master/wp-config.php) file to perform it's find and replace function and any other of its MySQL tasks.
-This file is included in the [KLAS Wordpress Theme Framework](https://github.com/kylelarkin/klas) when running the `-w` argument.
+Obi relies on a special [wp-config.php](https://github.com/micalexander/mask/blob/master/wp-config.php) file to perform it's find and replace function and any other of its MySQL tasks.
+This file is included in the [KLAS Wordpress Theme Framework](https://github.com/micalexander/mask) when running the `-w` argument.

-When the `-w` argument is used to create a WordPress enabled git working directory, the `project_name` that is entered is also used in the [wp-config.php](https://github.com/kylelarkin/klas/blob/master/wp-config.php) and throughout the [KLAS Wordpress Theme Framework](https://github.com/kylelarkin/klas), changing the theme name from its default of klas to the  `project name` you entered as well as in other places that are necessary.
+When the `-w` argument is used to create a WordPress enabled and git working directory, the `project_name` that is entered is also used in the [wp-config.php](https://github.com/micalexander/mask/blob/master/wp-config.php) and throughout the [KLAS Wordpress Theme Framework](https://github.com/micalexander/mask), changing the theme name from its default of klas to the  `project name` you entered as well as in other places that are necessary.
 Obi will also use this to change the table_prefix from wp_ to the first three letters of the `project_name`.

 Obi will set the staging_tld (used to detect if Wordpress is on the staging server) to what ever the `stagingdomain` in the .obiconfig file is set to.

-Salts are also added to the [wp-config.php](https://github.com/kylelarkin/klas/blob/master/wp-config.php) file automatically.
+Salts are also added to the [wp-config.php](https://github.com/micalexander/mask/blob/master/wp-config.php) file automatically.

+## Syncing Remote and Local Directories

+## S3 Backups

+##

 ## Examples: